Loading...

 source ~/.bashrc

-Step 5 : Verify the variable is now present.
+Step 5 : Verify the variable is present after the change.

 printenv PROJECT_ROOT